colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/README.md

 ## Description
 The final Capstone project is divided into 4 stages of micro-services.
-Each one is designed to act as a temporary back-up storage after the next level  and to act as an independent entity each accomplishing a portion of the overall business goal.
+Each one is designed to act as a temporary back-up storage for the next level  and to act as an independent entity each accomplishing a portion of the overall business goal.

 The first Micro-Service is designed to read content from a given file and create a new producer